Vijayan lashes out at Adityanath for remarks against Kerala | Politics

 The Chief Minister also tweeted the same in Hindi and tagged his UP counterpart.

+Citing the Niti Aayog's first Multidimensional Poverty Index (MPI) report which states that Kerala has registered the lowest poverty across India and are at the bottom of the index and other reports of government agencies hailing Kerala's achievement in key sectors, the Chief Minister said 98.1 per cent of households in the southern state have sanitation facilities and 97.9 per cent of women in the state are literate. ''Kerala has the lowest infant mortality rate in India'', Vijayan said.

+He alleged that the Sangh Parivar outfits were spreading false propaganda against Kerala as it was an inaccessible place for them and their ideology.
+He said Kerala is a state with a strong social base built on secularism, democracy and modern values where communal politics cannot thrive. ''Therefore, spreading false propaganda against Kerala is one of their main agendas,'' Vijayan said.

-Slamming Adityanath for his remarks, Satheesan also urged the people of Uttar Pradesh to choose plurality, harmony, inclusive development to medieval bigotry.
+Slamming Adityanath for his remarks, opposition leader Satheesan urged the people of Uttar Pradesh to choose plurality, harmony, inclusive development to medieval bigotry.

+''Dear #UP, vote to be like Kerala.
+Choose plurality, harmony, inclusive development to medieval bigotry.
+Keralites, Bengalis and Kashmiris are also proud Indians. #kerala #democracy #religiousharmony #UPElections2022,” Satheesan, a Congress leader, tweeted.

+Meanwhile, BJP state president K Surendran defended Adityanath's remarks, citing the achievement of his government in preventing spread of COVID-19 in UP and steps taken to establish peace in the past five years. ''The @myogiadityanath government hasn't hidden any #COVID19 related deaths.
+The test positivity ratio of Uttar Pradesh never crossed 20%.
+The most populous state in India has registered 23,359 deaths, while Kerala recorded 60,793.
+This is the sad reality of No.1 Kerala Model'', Surendran tweeted.

 ''Be alert.
 If you miss this time, the five-year effort will be washed away.
 And it will take no time for UP to become Kashmir, Kerala or Bengal,'' the UP CM had said.